 Everything you ever wanted to know about the Costa de Valencia

-This is the third biggest city of Spain in term of population, and thus, it has some advantages, such as a International Airport, a great transport system, with the second largest Subway system, only after Madrid’s, more than 50 different bus routes, and a railway that connects it with the rest of the country, which will get you to Madrid in less than 2 hours for only 40 euros.
+This is the third biggest city in Spain in terms of population, and thus, it has some advantages, such as an International Airport, a great transport system, with the second largest Subway system, only after Madrid’s, more than 50 different bus routes, and a railway that connects it with the rest of the country, which will get you to Madrid in less than 2 hours for only 40 euros.

 City of Arts and Sciences of Valencia

 It also has a deep history, being founded more than two thousand years ago by the Roman empire, then occupied by the Muslims in the 8thcentury, and annexed to Spain during the famous “Reconquista”, in 1238.

 And as such, it has one of the biggest Historic Quarters, with almost 170 hectares, as well as beautiful monuments such as “El Miguelete“, “La Catedral” (The Cathedral), “Las Torres de Serrano y de Quart y la Lonja de la Seda“, which was declared World Heritage by UNESCO in 1996.

 Why not enjoy some holidays in Valencia?